Division of Medical Sciences at Harvard Medical School (DMS)

-Many of our faculty are based in the seven basic science departments on the Medical School Quadrangle: Biological Chemistry and Molecular Pharmacology, Cell Biology, Genetics, Microbiology and Molecular Genetics, Neurobiology, Stem Cell and Regenerative Biology, and Systems Biology.
+Many of our faculty are based in the seven basic science departments on the Medical School Quadrangle: Biological Chemistry and Molecular Pharmacology, Cell Biology, Genetics, Microbiology and Immunobiology, Neurobiology, Stem Cell and Regenerative Biology, and Systems Biology.
 Other faculty have their laboratories at:

 - Beth Israel Deaconess Medical Center

 - Dana-Farber Cancer Institute

 - Harvard School of Public Health